FreeFem/FreeFem-doc/MkDocs.md

 pip install python-markdown-math
 ```

 That's it!

+## MkDocs usage
 Use `mkdocs serve` for the development server or `mkdocs build` to build the static web pages.